Sliven: Geography

-Sliven is located 300 km east of Bulgaria's capital Sofia, 100 km from Burgas, the country's largest commercial port, 130 km from the border with Turkey and 130 km from the border with Greece.
+Sliven is situated in the Sliven Valley at the foothills of the Balkan Mountains.
+It is located 300 km east of Bulgaria's capital Sofia, 100 km from Burgas, the country's largest commercial port, 130 km from the border with Turkey and 130 km from the border with Greece.
 It is located in close proximity to the cities of Yambol and Nova Zagora.

 West of the city lies the so-called Peach Valley which contains large peach orchards.
-The city is also known for its mineral baths whose water is used to treat diseases of the liver and nervous system.
+The city is also known for the mineral baths at Slivenski Mineralni Bani some 12 km southeast, whose water is used to treat diseases of the liver and nervous system.

 The most visited geographical location and attraction in the city is the Karandila (Карандила).
 It is a hilltop 1050m above sea level, with great sights overlooking the city.
 The rock formation Halkata (Хaлката, "The Ring") is located on the Karandila.
 It is a rock protrusion with a peculiar hole in the center.
 According to myth, one would have their most sincere wish granted upon passing through the ring.
 Karandila is the site of the annual Karakachani festival, organized by the Federation of the Cultural and Educational Associations of Karakachans (ФКПДК) in Bulgaria each July.

-Karandila is located in the nature park Sinite Kamani (Сините камъни), whose peak Bulgarka (Българка, 1181 m.) is the highest in the eastern Balkan mountain.
+Karandila is located in Sinite Kamani Nature Park, whose peak Bulgarka (1181 m) is the highest in the eastern Balkan Mountains.